 We prefer to use more sustainable materials in our clothing and aim to rapidly increase our use in the next years.
 To accomplish this, we set the goal that by 2030 90% of our collections will be made from more sustainable materials.

 Organic cotton is cotton that is produced without the use of pesticides, fertilizer or modified seeds.
-It does not damage the soil, has less impact on the air, and uses less water and energy.
+It does not damage the soil, has less impact on the air, uses less energy and reduces pressure on local water sources.
 Besides the environmental benefits, it also benefits the farmers who produce organic cotton.
 They are not exposed to toxic chemicals in the field or through their food and water supply.
 Organic cotton growth also stimulates the farmers to grow more than one crop which supplements their food and income.

 The Better Cotton Initiative does this through a chain of custody called Mass Balance, which encourages us to buy and use more Better Cotton in a cost efficient manner.
 This system is similar to renewable energy.
 When you purchase renewable energy, you do not directly receive this energy yourself.
 The credits you purchase are proof that a certain amount of renewable energy has been added to the existing power grid.
 This energy might not be powering the lights in your house, but nonetheless, your purchase ensures that greener energy is added to and pulled from the power grid.
 How this system works exactly is explained here.
 In recent years, the Better Cotton Initiative licensed over 1.5 million farmers from 21 countries on five continents.
 Together, these farmers produced 11.9% of the world’s cotton.
 The production of Better Cotton has tangible economic, social and ecological benefits.
 You don’t have to take our word for it, the farmers and workers are happy to tell you all about it: Read the stories here.